 Students may take a period of up to 16 weeks for a Family Leave of absence for caregiving, medical conditions associated with pregnancy, and to accommodate recommendation by their medical provider.
-Please talk with the Director of Graduate Studies or Sherrie Hayashi, Director, Office of Equal Opportunity and Affirmative Action Title IX/ADA/Section 504 Coordinator University of Utah, 383 South University Street, Level 1 OEO Suite, Salt Lake City, UT.
-84112, sherrie.hayashi@utah.edu.
+Please talk with the Director of Graduate Studies or the Director of Opportunity and Affirmative Action Title IX/ADA/Section 504 at University of Utah, located at 383 South University Street, Level 1 OEO Suite, Salt Lake City, UT 84112, OEO@utah.edu.
 The Title IX Coordinator will work with the student, appropriate faculty, and administration to determine what accommodations are reasonable and effective.
 The student will be ineligible for financial support during the semester of familial leave.
 The student may continue to get health care coverage through the Graduate School while on a Family Leave of Absence.